apache/gravitino/docs/iceberg-rest-service.md

 Builds with Hadoop 2.10.x, there may be compatibility issues when accessing Hadoop 3.x clusters.
 :::

-## How to start the Gravitino Iceberg REST catalog service
+## Gravitino Iceberg REST catalog service Configurations

-Deploy the Gravitino server to the `GRAVITINO_HOME` directory.
-You can find the configuration options in [`$GRAVITINO_HOME/conf/gravitino.conf`](gravitino-server-config.md).
+Assuming the Gravitino server is deployed in the `GRAVITINO_HOME` directory, you can locate the configuration options in [`$GRAVITINO_HOME/conf/gravitino.conf`](gravitino-server-config.md).
+There are three types of configurations for the Iceberg REST catalog service:

+1. **Gravitino Iceberg REST Catalog Service Configuration:**

+In this section, you can specify the http server properties like host and port.

+2. **Gravitino Iceberg metrics store Configuration:**

+You could implement a custom Iceberg metrics store and set corresponding Iceberg metrics store configuration.

+3. **Gravitino Iceberg Catalog backend Configuration:**

+Here, you have the option to set the specified catalog-backend to either jdbc or hive.

+4. **Other Iceberg Catalog Properties Defined by Apache Iceberg:**

+This section allows you to configure additional properties defined by Apache Iceberg.

 ### Gravitino Iceberg REST catalog service configuration